Why You Shouldn’t Care What Your Parents Think

 I come from a Chinese ethnic background.
 I know what you’re thinking.
 Straight A’s, prep schools, piano lessons, and the like.

 Well, I hate to be the stereotype, but pretty much all of the above is accurate.
-I did get straight A’s.
-I did go to prep schools during the summers and weekends.
+I did get straight A’s and I did go to prep schools during the summers and weekends, against my will of course.

-In an Asian households we like to compare children with their friends or relatives.
+In Asian households parents like to compare children with those of their friends or relatives.
 My parents weren’t unsympathetic to let you know how you fared.

 As an impressionable and sensitive teenager I took a lot of those words to heart.
 I was not immune to them.
 Like most teenagers we wanted to win our parents approval and adoration.
 Is that so much to ask for?